hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 4. Verify that all expenses for the current month are displayed on the Expenses page.
 5. Verify that Month and Year (?) options are available to select previous periods of expenses on the Expenses page. /Question below/
 6. Verify that it is not possible to select future periods of expenses.
-7. Verify that it is possible to edit an expense record by clicking Edit.
-8. Verify that it is possible to delete an expense record by clicking Delete.
-9. Verify that it is possible to delete all expense records.

 Notes: